 When I use the words ‘hypnosis’ or ‘hypnotherapy’, people often have the idea that someone else can take over your consciousness and make you do all sorts of things without your consent ………….
 NONSENSE!

-As a result, the treatment of patients by hypnosis is now common in dozens of Dutch hospitals, especially for chronic, persistent and/or unexplained complaints.
+Due to all this scientific research into the unconscious, the treatment of patients with hypnosis is now daily practice in dozens of Dutch hospitals, especially in the case of chronic, persistent and/or unexplained complaints.